ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Tell Traefik that the container will be exposed on port 3000 internally.

 Before Traefik, I was configuring a nginx reverse proxy from scratch.
 Each time I added an additional service I had to update my nginx config.
 Not only is this not scalable it became easy to make a mistake.
-With Traefik, reverse proxying container services is easy.
+With Traefik, reverse proxying services is easy.

-# Makefiles
+# Using Makefiles

 It can be a hassle to type various docker commands.
 [GNU Make](https://www.gnu.org/software/make/) is a build automation tool that automatically builds executable programs from source code by reading files called Makefiles.